NWChemEx/TensorWrapper/docs/source/developer/design/expression.rst

 Following from the :ref:`ec_generalized_einstein_notation` consideration we expect that most users will enter into the expression layer by adding dummy indices to an object.
-C++ wise this looks like:
+This looks like:

 .. code-block:: c++